springcard/android-keyple/README.md

 ## About the source code

 The code is built with **Gradle** and is compliant with **Java 1.8** in order to address a wide range of applications.

+The formatting of the code is kept clean by [spotless](https://github.com/diffplug/spotless).